Blog Details

 - Restores complete chewing function and smile.

-- More stable than removable dentures.
+- More stable than crown bridges or dentures.

-- Prevents bone loss in the jaw.
+- Prevents bone loss in the jaw by using bone substitutes if required.

 - Improves overall oral health and self-confidence.